-The Business License Tax Division ensures businesses operating within the City of Stockton comply with the Stockton Municipal Code Business and Rental Tax requirements.
-The Business License Tax Division uses field enforcement and multiple lead sources.
-Lead sources include but are not limited to the State Board of Equalization, Fictitious Business Names, inter-governmental referrals, and citizen reports/complaints.
+The Business License Tax Division ensures businesses operating within the City of Stockton comply with the Stockton Municipal Code Business and Rental Tax requirements:

-Business License Tax generates additional revenue for the General Fund, which provides police and fire protection, street maintenance, libraries, parks, and other City services.
+- Generating additional revenue for the General Fund, which provide police and fire protection, street maintenance, libraries, parks, and other City services.

 This fee helps:

-Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
-Learn more about your legal obligations and how to comply with disability access laws using the External Links below.
+Under federal and state law, compliance with disability access laws is a serious responsibility for all California building owners and tenants with buildings open to the public.
+Learn more about your legal obligations and how to comply with disability access laws in External Links below.

-California Department of General Services - Division of the State Architect
+California Department of General Services - Division of State Architect